naiyt/Search-engine/README.md

 Search-engine
 =============

-Basic search engine implemented in Python and the Google App Engine
+Basic search engine implemented in Python and the Google App Engine by Nathan Collings

 Overview
 --------